 Babies with congenital heart problems are followed by specialists called pediatric cardiologists.
-These doctors diagnose heart defects and help manage a child's health before and after surgery to fix the heart problem.
+These healthcare providers diagnose heart defects and help manage a child's health before and after surgery to fix the heart problem.
 Specialists who correct heart problems in the operating room are pediatric cardiovascular or cardiothoracic surgeons.

-Adults with CHD need guidance to plan for key life issues such as:
+Adults with CHD need guidance to plan for key life concerns, such as: